-There are two stormwater management facilities (SWMF) within the South Riel ASP to serve the drainage basin of the Plan Area.
+There are two stormwater management facilities (SWMF) are proposed within the South Riel ASP to serve the drainage basin of the plan-Plan areaArea.
 The facilities are located at the northwest corner and, centrally at the intersection of Ray Gibbon Drive and LeClair Way.